thescribe17/TheScribe17.github.io/index.md

 # Mind the paint

 I'm redecorating at the moment so content is missing or I'm having issues with coding.
-However, things will slower return to normal over coming weeks/months.
+However, things will slowly improve and return to normal over coming weeks/months.

 # The Desk of Karen Lee Field